Looking for an easy-to-follow itinerary for Rajasthan? Read on for some essential travel tips for this vibrant state!

 Rajasthan lies in northwest India and is one of the country’s most popular tourism regions thanks to its accessibility from Delhi (the main entry point for most international visitors), diversity in landscape and rich cultural history and monuments.

-Not only can you visit centuries-old UNESCO-listed hill forts and palaces, you can also explore ancient Hindu and Jain temples, go on desert safaris, taste mouthwatering street food and sail on peaceful lakes – there’s something for every type of traveler!
+Putting together your perfect Rajasthan tour plan?
+Here’s what you need to know: not only can you visit centuries-old UNESCO-listed hill forts and palaces, you can also explore ancient Hindu and Jain temples, go on desert safaris, taste mouthwatering street food and sail on peaceful lakes – there’s something on the Rajasthan tourism itinerary for every type of traveler!

 Because of its proximity to the country’s major international airport, most first-time visitors opt to spend 1 week in Rajasthan, taking in the state’s wondrous sights; however, if you have more time you can easily bundle a trip to Rajasthan with the classic India Golden Triangle Route that also encompasses Delhi and Agra.

 Looking for the best places to visit in Rajasthan in 1 week?
 Read on for some essential travel tips to make your trip a breeze, and a 7 day Rajasthan itinerary that will cover a handful of the major cities in the state.